matemagyari/clojure_study/src/mini_projects/twitter_reader/README.md

 Our current challenge is about how we could potentially build an application which uses Twitter to extract those invaluable business infos.

 ### The task ###
 The task is to create a web application that, using Twitter's API, taps the real-time stream of tweets and filters for those which contains a user provided words.
+Multiple users could have different search criteria at the same time.
 The app should display both the stream of tweets and the up-to-date relative frequencies of occurrences of the aforementioned words.

 ### The UI ###